-To zoom back out, slide the zoom controller towards [##] (==).
+To zoom back out, press the zoom button (🔄).

 If display indicators are turned on, an indicator in the lower right corner of the monitor screen shows what part of the zoomed image is currently displayed.

 To return to image to normal size